EtienneDuv/STRV-Test/README.md

 ```

 At this point, you will need to add `.runtimeconfig.js` file in `/functions` directory.
 I should have sent it to you in a secure way.
+Or [here](https://drive.google.com/drive/folders/1jWXl9cFstXz3i7Wa2HFXV1HtDXMj5Ak_?usp=sharing).

 ```
 > npm run emul